 New Year Invites Us To Renew Our Personal Commitment to the Leadership Journey

-By Tony Daniello, Director of Infrastructure Services, CDI
+By Tony Daniello, AVP, Support Services, CDI

 In this new blog for the new year ahead, leadership mentor and Director of Infrastructure Services, Tony Daniello cautions that even the best leaders can sometimes lose their way.
 Without gimmicks, short-cuts, or a quick fix leadership pill that offers instant immunity from life’s little challenges, Tony offers insightful rock-solid advice we can count on to get the new year off to a great start.